briandorsey/wavref/content/wrids.md

 * Chunks are separated by `>` characters, with chunks on the left containing chunks on the right.
 * If the chunk's data format itself supports heirarchies of data (XML, JSON, etc) then `/` is used as the separator.

-> NOTE: WRIDs *can* contain whitespace, because chunk ids themselves are technically binary and several common chunks use a space (ASCII 32) as part of the chunk id.
+> NOTE: WRIDs *can* contain whitespace.
+This is because chunk ids themselves are technically specified as binary (four bytes) but conventionally most are four valid ASCII characters.
+Several common chunks use a space (ASCII 32) as part of the chunk id.

 TODO: write detailed WRID spec and reference here.